usegraffy/graffy/docs/decisions.md

 These could be reopened if there's new information.

+## Should there be a separate onSub() callback?

+No: The onGet() handler receives a cancellation signal as argument.
+The signal is invoked when the subscriber leaves.
+The handler is expected to return the initial state and subsequently call grue.put() whenever there are changes.

+Yes: The onGet() handler is called for the initial state, AND the onSub() handler is called for subscribing to future changes.
+The onSub() handler returns a function that is invoked to request an unsubscribe.

+Decision: No. We use onGet() with a cancellation signal.

+## Should there be separate APIs for get, getRaw, sub, subRaw?

+Alternately, only a single .get() with an options hash for `once` and `raw`.

+Decision: Single .get().

+## Should onGet handlers call next() or just return the payload and have the resolver call sprout() to decide whether to go to the next handler?

+Decision: Handlers should explicitly call next().
+This is because handlers may need to use the results of downstream handlers (e.g. to update cache).

+We may provide helpers for common operations we're expecting handlers to perform.

+## How should handlers on overlapping routes be handled?

+Decision: The handler closest to the root will be called first; if it calls next(), then child handlers are called.

+## Should handlers (onGet, onPut) modify the query object before calling next(), should call next with new object?

+Decision: New object.
+In most cases where it needs to modify, it will need the old object after downstream handlers have returned.

 ## Should cached data be stored as a graph (with path metadata) or a tree with symlinks?

 Pros: